knowankit/url-shortener/README.md

 2. [npm](https://www.npmjs.com/)

 ## Steps to run this on your local

-First install the MongoDB Compass for better visualization of data with MongoDB server.

 1. Clone this repo using `git clone https://github.com/knowankit/url-shortner.git`
 2. Run `npm install`